Frequently Asked Questions

 - Do buildings within the Town of Weaverville require any approval from the Fire Department?

-The Weaverville Fire Department has a full time Fire Marshall with duties including inspection of buildings during the site plan phase, the building phase, and the maintenance of the building throughout its life.
+The Weaverville Fire Department has a full time Fire Marshal with duties including inspection of buildings during the site plan phase, the building phase, and the maintenance of the building throughout its life.
 Fire inspections are carried out on an ongoing basis with special attention paid to new buildings.

 - Does the Weaverville Fire Department refill fire extinguishers?